-Lindner Center of HOPE, Licensed Clinical Psychologist
+Lindner Center of HOPE, Staff Psychologist

 Dr. Wilcox completed her pre-doctoral internship at Rogers Memorial Hospital in Oconomowoc, Wisconsin where she received specialized training in the assessment and treatment of severe OCD treatment in children, adolescents, and adults in residential and IOP settings.
 She also has additional graduate training and experience in a variety of other areas including: behavioral medicine, eating disorders, bariatric surgery, and substance use disorders.